 The Chicago Approach focuses on teaching critical thinking skills.
 Students gain the tools and analytical frameworks to make sense of complex data.
 Booth course material may take many forms, including lectures, discussions, case studies, group projects, and group presentations.
 Consult the course descriptions and read course syllabi for details.

 - Most Booth classes meet once a week for three hours over a 10-week quarter.

 - Attending every class is imperative in order to not miss out on critical course materials.
 Classes are not recorded.

 - Students report spending an average of 5 to 10 hours per week on coursework or group projects outside of class.

 - Final exams for MBA-level courses are held at different days/times than the university's canonical exam times.

 Attendance is expected at all sessions.
 Most Booth MBA courses meet only once a week.
-In the quarter system, in which classes only meet for 10 or 11 weeks, missing one class means missing 10 percent of the material.
+In the quarter system, in which classes only meet for 10 weeks, missing one class means missing 10 percent of the material.
 Business Economics courses follow the college’s canonical hours and may meet two or three times a week.
 Regardless of what type of Booth course you are taking, many faculty have a strict attendance policy, and some require attendance at the first session.